 • Automatic detection of ancillary costs like dedicated outlets or drain lines

-Project managers simply discuss scope via voice with our software, and seconds later receive a line-item estimate, 3-D system schematic, and optional maintenance plan pricing.
-Explore features at CountBricks.com/services.
+Project managers receive a line-item estimate, 3-D system schematic, and optional maintenance plan pricing.
+Explore features at CountBricks.com.

-1. Site Assessment – Our licensed plumber tests incoming water quality and reviews flow demands.
+1. Site Assessment – Licensed plumber tests incoming water quality and reviews flow demands.

 2. AI-Generated Estimate – Spoken notes convert to a detailed proposal while you watch.